chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

   <figcaption>Pair schema properties</figcaption>
 </figure>

-We to fetch symbols of tokens pair, so we care only about `token0` and `token1` there type `Token!` and the `!` mark at the end means this property is required.
-We know [BigDecimal](https://thegraph.com/docs/en/developing/assemblyscript-api/#big-decimal) type and ID type, but what is `Toke`n type?
+We fetch symbols of tokens pair, so we care only about `token0` and `token1`.
+Their type `Token!` and the `!` mark at the end means this property is required.
+We know [BigDecimal](https://thegraph.com/docs/en/developing/assemblyscript-api/#big-decimal) type and ID type, but what is the Token type?
 A token is a customized type.
 Let's check this to understand.

 <figure>
   <img src="./images/token_schema.png" alt="The Token schema">
   <figcaption>The Token schema</figcaption>
 </figure>

-It is another schema, and schemas are linked to each other by including schema name as a type inside another schema like this.
+It is another schema, and schemas are linked to each other by including Its name as a type inside another schema like this.

 ```
 type Pair{